techidaily/site-twitter-clips/source/_posts/in-2024-integrated-approach-to-post-videos-on-twittertumblr.md

 Now, head over to Tumblr and log in to your account.
 Once that’s done, move to the options at the top of the screen; you will see various sharing options, head to the ‘Link’ option.
 There, paste the copied Twitter video link and share it on Tumblr.

 ![tap on link option](https://images.wondershare.com/filmora/article-images/2022/03/tumblr-twitter-video-8.jpg)

-## Part 5: Twitter and Tumblr Video Downloaders

-Just like any other social media platform, you might want to download a video that you see on Twitter or Tumblr.
-You might want to keep the content saved with you for future use or maybe for showing it to your friends.
-Is downloading Twitter and Tumblr videos possible?
-Yes, of course, it is possible.
-We are going to suggest you two top-notch tools for this purpose.
-Get Ready!

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2144272/7443" target="_top" id="2144272">